-The OPA2690 provides output voltage and current capabilities in a low-cost monolithic op amp.
+The OPA690 provides output voltage and current capabilities that are unsurpassed in a low-cost monolithic op amp.
 Under no-load conditions at +25°C, the output voltage typically swings closer than 1V to either supply rail; the specified swing limit is within 1.2V of either rail.
-Into a 15Ω load (the minimum tested load), it will deliver more than ± 160 mA.
+Into a 15 Ω load (the minimum tested load), it will deliver more than ±160mA.

 The specifications described previously, though familiar in the industry, consider voltage and current limits separately.
-In many applications, it is the voltage x current, or V-I product, that is more relevant to circuit operation.
+In many applications, it is the voltage x current, or V-I product, which is more relevant to circuit operation.
 Refer to Figure 19, the Output Voltage and Current Limitations plot in the Typical Characteristics.
 The X- and Y-axes of this graph show the zero-voltage output current limit and the zero-current output voltage limit, respectively.
-The four quadrants give a more detailed view of the OPA2690 output drive capabilities, noting that the graph is bounded by a Safe Operating Area of 1W maximum internal power dissipation for each channel separately.
-Superimposing resistor load lines onto the plot shows that the OPA2690 can drive ±2.5V into 25Ω or $\pm 3.5V$ into 50Ω without exceeding the output capabilities or the 1W dissipation limit.
-A 100Ω load line (the standard test circuit load) shows the full ±3.9V output swing capability (see the Electrical Characteristics).
+The four quadrants give a more detailed view of the OPA690 output drive capabilities, noting that the graph is bounded by a Safe Operating Area of 1W maximum internal power dissipation.
+Superimposing resistor load lines onto the plot shows that the OPA690 can drive $\pm 2.5V$ into 25Ω or $\pm 3.5V$ into 50Ω without exceeding the output capabilities or the 1W dissipation limit.
+A 1000 load line (the standard test circuit load) shows the full ±3.9V output swing capability, as shown in the typical specifications.

 The minimum specified output voltage and current specifications over temperature are set by worst-case simulations at the cold temperature extreme.
 Only at cold startup will the output current and voltage decrease to the numbers shown in the Electrical Characteristic tables.
-As the output transistors deliver junction temperatures power. their increase. decreasing their V{BE} s (increasing the available output voltage swing) and increasing their current gains (increasing the available output current).
+As the output transistors deliver junction temperatures power. their increase. decreasing their $V{BE}s$ (increasing the available output voltage swing) and increasing their current gains (increasing the available output current).
 In steady-state operation, the available output voltage and current is always greater than that shown in the over-temperature specifications because the output stage junction temperatures will be higher than the minimum specified operating ambient.

-To protect the output stage from accidental shorts to ground and the power supplies, output short-circuit protection is included in the OPA2690.
+To protect the output stage from accidental shorts to ground and the power supplies, output short-circuit protection is included in the OPA690.
 The circuit acts to limit the maximum source or sink current to approximately 250mA.